-Visitors may register for classes by submitting:
+Visitors may enroll and register for classes by completing the following:

+- 1. Sign Visitor Enrollment Agreement

-- 1. A completed Visitor Registration Form - 2.
-Pay the appropriate tuition prior to class start.
+- 2. Complete Visitor Registration Form

+- 3. Pay appropriate tuition and fees prior to class start

 Current matriculated students have priority seating and visitors will be registered one (1) week prior to the semester.
 A visitor may only attend Cogswell Polytechnical College for up to 12 semester credits.
 In certain circumstances visitors may appeal the limit to the Dean of the College.